Waldoz53/voting-app/README.md

 node server.js
 ```

-And run the React app, if in dev mode
+And run the React app in dev mode
 ```
 npm run dev
 ```